alexpolonsky/doswah.com/moviemarch2015.md

 ## Meanwhile...

 **5. through 9. was derailed due to Call of Duty: Advance Warfare and [Andrew Luck](/chasing-luck/).
-It's okay though, marathons are about finishing what you started.
+It's okay, marathons are about finishing what you started.
 I'll admit though, I thought I was done four movies in.
 But then I was reminded that it takes a lot dedication to finish a marathon.**

 <blockquote class="twitter-tweet" lang="en"><p><a href="https://twitter.com/Doswah">@Doswah</a> I was wondering what happened.
 I thought you just hadn&#39;t posted 5+.
 Takes a lot of dedication to be this unproductive I guess haha!</p>&mdash; Chris Fang (@shake808) <a href="https://twitter.com/shake808/status/575094226620297216">March 10, 2015</a></blockquote> <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>